Composition and arranging techniques from Grand Union Orchestra composer/director Tony Haynes

 under the direction of Grand Union’s composer/director Tony Haynes (piano, trombone).

-Trading Roots goes even further than just performances, however: it can share this approach to music-making with young people, students and amateur performers through an extensive outreach programme, and build songoing relationships with local communities.
+It goes even further than just performances, however: it can share this approach to music-making with young people, students and amateur performers through an extensive outreach programme, and build ongoing relationships with local communities.
 It also provides an opportunity to recruit new musicians to the Grand Union core team.

-Performers from workshops and the music created in them sometimes take part in the public performances; and Trading Roots also provides many opportunities to help local musicians, tutors and teachers to develop their professional skills.
+Performers from workshops and the music created in them sometimes take part in the public performances, which also provide opportunities to help local musicians, tutors and teachers to develop their professional skills.